amhossaini/AreonVoice/README.md

 **AreonVoice** don't charge you at all. all cost are network fee.

 ## Process
+- Connect your Metamask Wallet (Note : Set your Metamask Network to Areon Network Testnet)
 - Record your voice and tap send
 - Enter address of who you want to received your voice.
 - Enter transaction amount, it can be 0, in this case you only pay for network fee.